 Bill Bernbach (the founder of ad agency DDB) once said “A great ad has four things: Intelligence.
 Insight.
 Wit.
 Surprise.”
-I totally agree: here are 5 more things that the Office of Sarah does to contribute to a great final design.
+I totally agree: here are 5 more things that contribute to a great final design.

 1. Everything must be wonderful.

 Great work draws out more great work: it’s a positive feedback cycle.
-Therefore it’s very important that everything MUST be wonderful, from the tiniest detail to the largest billboard – is approached with the mindset that it matters.
+Therefore it’s important that everything – from the tiniest detail to the largest billboard – is approached with the mindset that it matters.
 All these tiny puzzle pieces build to that successful whole.
-Our internal work philosophy is that if it’s not great it doesn’t leave our studio, independent of timelines or how “small” the element your building is.
+The primary philosophy is one of making things well, independent of timelines or how “small” the element your building is.

 And really, if it can’t be done well, why bother?

-Poor work doesn’t benefit our clients, their customers or our studio.
-We want to be proud of everything we put out into the world, and we want our clients to be proud too.
+Poor work doesn’t benefit businesses, customers or designers.
 In short, if it’s important (and why would we be creating it if it wasn’t??) then it should be done well.

-You can tell when someone is lying or withholding information from you – so can your clients and customers.
-Be honest about your business, what you want and what you’re doing, and you build trust with everyone (your employees, your customers, your suppliers).
-Funnily, people like working with people they like, and buying from brands that they trust.
+You can tell when someone is lying or withholding information from you – and so can customers.
+Be honest about your business, what you want and what you’re doing, and you’ll tend to build trust with everyone (employees, customers, suppliers, friends, even your dog).
+Funnily, people like working with people they like, and buying from brands they trust.
 Who would have thought?!

 4. Everything starts with a story.

 Everything starts with a story and a good story inclines your audience to care – emotionally, intellectually and aesthetically.
-A good story draws the audience in – it makes them a participant in what you’re doing.
+A good story draws the audience in: it makes them want to be a participant in what you’re doing.
 The key is to figure out what your story is, what’s relatable about it, and why your audience cares.

 5. Find the small idea.

 Life these days can be overwhelming.
 Handling things one at a time doesn’t just apply for your personal To Do list: it’s also relevant for how you build and share marketing campaigns.
 Focus on one thing at a time and do it superbly well.
 It doesn’t mean you can’t communicate a million messages: it just means those messages will be most successful (i.e. retained and engaged with) if you share them one at a time.
 A small idea executed well becomes a big idea.